janelia-flyem/DVIDServicesServer/README.md

 * Number of Spark workers for the cluster
 * Name of the service plugin
 * Directory location for the log file
-* Callback to server for posting application status
+* Callback to server for posting job status

 ##TODO

 * Provide time stamps for application start and finish.
 * Automatically email user when application finishes.
-* Provide interfaces for query previous application jobs.
+* Provide interface to query previous jobs.
-* (Optional) Persist application status to disk.
+* (Optional) Persist job status to disk.

-### Customization for Non-Janelia Cluster